BravenMo/malariaDetection-ML/README.md

 # MalariaDetection-ML
-This repository contains a comprehensive machine-learning project aimed at detecting malaria from images of White Blood cells.
+This repository contains a machine-learning project aimed at detecting malaria from images of White Blood cells.

 ## Description
 This repository contains a comprehensive machine-learning project aimed at detecting malaria from white blood cell images.
 Utilizing advanced techniques in image processing and deep learning, the project encompasses the following key components: